18 Tools We Use to Bootstrap Our SaaS Startup

 Sometimes this is not an easy job to switch between multiple repositories to find a particular task.
 To solve the problem, we use Waffle.

 Waffle brings all tasks from multiple repos under one board.
 We split this board into sections to make the product management a piece of cake.
-Here is a screenshot how it looks at our company.
+Here is a screenshot of how it looks at our company.

 Github handles this division too, by allowing to create a project within an organization.
 However, this is not convenient for us, for the reason that Github can’t move tasks into respective columns automatically.